segmentstream-com/segmentstream-com.github.io/_docs/guides/bigquery-table-descriptions.md

-`event.transaction.lineItems.product.customMetrics.value`|99.0|Value of the custom metric of the product in the cart `event.transaction.lineItems.quantity`|2|Quantity of the particular product in the cart `event.transaction.lineItems.subtotal`|101.98|The total cost of particular good in the cart multiplied by its quantity `event.transaction.total`|The total cost of the transaction.
+`event.transaction.lineItems.product.customMetrics.value`|99.0|Value of the custom metric of the product in the cart `event.transaction.lineItems.quantity`|2|Quantity of the particular product in the cart `event.transaction.lineItems.subtotal`|101.98|The total cost of particular good in the cart multiplied by its quantity `event.transaction.total`|105.98|The total cost of the transaction, including shipping and discounts applied to the cart `event.transaction.tax`|0|The tax paid for the transaction.
-`event.transaction.tax`|The tax paid for the transaction.
+`event.transaction.shippingCost`|5.0|Delivery price
-`event.transaction.shippingCost`|Delivery price
+`event.transaction.currency`|USD|Currency of the transaction `event.transaction.voucher`|EXAMPLE|Voucher applied to the transaction `event.step`|2|Step number in the funnel.
+Used in events such as Viewed Checkout Step, Completed Checkout Step and so on `event.nonInteraction`|false|Non-interaction events are not taken into account when Google Analytics calculates bounces and session duration
-`event.transaction.currency`|Currency of the transaction `event.transaction.isFirst`|`BOOLEAN`|Is this the user's first purchase `event.transaction.voucher`|A list of the identifiers of the discounts applied, separated by a comma
+`event.option`|Visa|Additional information about a checkout step

 `event.campaign`|The array of marketing campaigns